 International Society for Quality in Health Care.

-This Web site provides patient safety information, online learning activities, and discussions exploring safety and quality.
+This Web site provides access to communities of practice, online learning activities, and discussions exploring safety and quality.

 Rau J. Kaiser Health News.
 October 17, 2011.